 To sum up

-Please, please don't start on a not uncommon journey that I call the health nut neurosis.
-It makes no sense to every day start asking yourself: have I had my indoles?
+Please don't start on a not uncommon journey that I call the health nut neurosis.
+It makes no sense to every day start asking yourself, have I had my indoles?
 What about the terpenes, have I had enough of them?
 Ooh, I forgot about my lignans today.

 Follow those principles and you will have more than enough of your phytochemical foods.
-As a bonus, you can kiss constipation goodbye, you'll be getting plenty of the vitamins and minerals your body needs, and you'll be on a low inflammation diet; less arthritis, blood vessel disease, and the best protection possible against cancer.
+As a bonus, you can kiss constipation goodbye, you'll be getting plenty of the vitamins and minerals your body needs, and you will be on a low inflammation diet; less arthritis, blood vessel disease and the best protection possible against cancer.
 Your cholesterol doctor will be beaming and the drug companies scowling.

 Is it worth an hour a day to prepare slow foods, most of them made fast?
 You decide.